freedomofpress/encryption-works/encryption_works.md

 >
 > I sent him a note on another channel to verify my digital "fingerprint," a precaution we had been using for some time.
 Tired, I sent the wrong one.
 "That is not at all the right fingerprint," he wrote, preparing to sign off.
 "You're getting MITM'd."
 He was talking about a "man in the middle" attack, a standard NSA technique to bypass encryption.
 I hastily corrected my error.

 Snowden was right to be cautious and to insist that he check Gellman's new PGP fingerprint.
-PGP, if used right, provides the tools necessary to prevent MITM attacks.
-But these tools only work if users are vigilant about identity verification.
+PGP, if used correctly, provides the tools necessary to prevent MITM attacks.
+But these tools only work if users are vigilant about identity verification and careful in obtaining keys.

 ### What PGP Doesn't Do

 To use PGP effectively, it's good to understand what it does and doesn't do.

 For instance, using PGP with email encryption only encrypts the *content* of your emails.
-It doesn't encrypt the to/from fields, the subject line or the metadata, the sundry details associated with the message.
+It doesn't encrypt the To/From fields, the subject line or the headers, the sundry details associated with the message.
 For an email, metadata would include the associated email addresses, the time and date sent and the IP address the email originated from.
 This means that someone surveilling me can tell that at 2:05pm on Sunday, June 21, `tommy@freedom.press` emailed `trevor@freedom.press` from a certain IP address, but they can't tell what the content of the message was.

 Senator Diane Feinstein (D-Calif.) is a staunch defender of the NSA and has long [maintained](http://www.theguardian.com/world/2013/oct/21/dianne-feinstein-defends-nsa-data-collection) that the type of metadata collection the NSA carries out isn't intrusive because it doesn't include the content.
 However, even the list of people you're in email correspondence with can be very revealing.
 In May 2013, the Associated Press [reported](http://bigstory.ap.org/article/govt-obtains-wide-ap-phone-records-probe) that the Justice Department had seized email and phone records of the AP newsroom as part of their [investigation](http://www.vanityfair.com/news/2015/03/james-risen-anonymous-source-government-battle) of government leaks.
 Even if the reporters had been using PGP, this wouldn't have encrypted the email addresses the reporters were in contact with.